DSpenn/dfrank/README.md

 [] figure out grouping searches

-mongoose.set('debug', true);
-Error: hint cannot be used with findOneAndUpdate

 [options.timestamps=null] «Boolean» If set to false and schema-level timestamps are enabled, skip timestamps for this update.
 Note that this allows you to overwrite timestamps.
 Does nothing if schema-level timestamps are not set.